Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Source: Virginia Department of Health, Office of Epidemiology and the U.S. Department of Health and Human Services Centers for Disease Control and Prevention.

-The Virginia Department of Game & Inland Fisheries (VDGIF) is responsible for enforcing State laws relating to wildlife.
-If you have wildlife-related questions, contact VDGIF at (804) 367-1000, and if you need to report a problem with wildlife, contact the VDGIF Hotline at (855) 571-9003.
+The Virginia Department of Game & Inland Fisheries (VDGIF), recently renamed as the Virginia Department of Wildlife Resources (VDWR) is responsible for enforcing state laws relating to wildlife.
+The new name reflects the wide range of wildlife conservation responsibilities and opportunities the agency has, from hunting and fishing, to wildlife watching, public lands, boating, and outdoor recreation.
+If you have wildlife-related questions, contact VDWR at (804) 367-1000, and if you need to report a problem with wildlife on your property, please contact their Hotline at (855) 571-9003.

 Regular Meetings and Work Sessions of the Board of Supervisors are live on WYCG-TV Cox Cable Channel 46, Verizon Channel 38 and live on-line through the York County YouTube Channel.